 Arguably, the best time to visit is for Dia de Los Muertos (Day of the Dead), where the city’s celebrations are extraordinary.
 If you can’t stay for this, then don’t worry though, there are many remarkable things to do in and around the city.

 Visit the Zocalo, the museums, the botanical gardens, and browse the markets.
 You can also visit Hierve el Agua, located 45-minutes out of the city center, accessible by taxi, bus, and tour buses.
 It is a popular spot because the spectacular scenery is unlike anything you’ve seen before – a frozen waterfall and thermal pools.

 I personally love Oaxaca City because it was the first time I tried Mezcal.
 It was at a tasting room called Mezcaloteca, and I went with my friends who were living in the city.
-We learnt, laughed and felt free.
+We learned, laughed, and felt free.
 It was everything I imagined Mexico to be – and more.
-After that we had local specialities at the open-air Tiacoula Market and craft beers at Mezcalerita’s rooftop.
+After that, we had local specialties at the open-air Tiacoula Market and craft beers at Mezcalerita’s rooftop.
 Oaxaca will always hold a special place in my heart.

 By Rachel from Average Lives – an affordable travel blog focusing on itineraries, outdoor adventures and road trips.